Xylambda/kalmankit/README.md

 ```
 ![signal](img/signal.png)

-You can also compute the `a posterior stimates` manually:
+You can also compute the `a posterior estimates` manually:
 ```python
 kf = KalmanFilter(A=A, xk=x, B=B, u=u, Pk=Pk, H=H, Q=Q, R=R)